-Studying in the US is expensive!
+Studying abroad, especially in the USA, Canada, UK, and Australia, is expensive!

 Here are 12 smart tips that will help you win scholarships for your MS program in the US.

 #1 Applying for Scholarships

 Many international students miss out scholarship opportunities as they fail to apply for a scholarship before its deadline.

 These students spend a lot of time preparing for their GRE exam, carefully short-listing universities and writing powerful essays.

 But they fail to plan well so as to apply early, which results in missed scholarships.

 This is simply because there are no more scholarships left!

 One of the biggest mistakes of international students is assuming that university admission deadlines and scholarship deadlines are the same.